APAbdollahi/EEG-analysis-Julia/README.md

-# EEG Network Analysis in Julia
+# EEG Network Analysis in Julia (Julia translation of Maryam Rahimi's code)

 This project provides a Julia-based toolkit for the analysis of EEG (Electroencephalography) data through the lens of complex network theory.
 This is based entirely on Maryam Rahimi's Python toolkit, so credit goes to her.
 I have only translted this to Julia.